-11. Taking into account that:

-- a.
-Article 35(1) GDPR requires a DPIA when the processing activity is likely to result in a high risk to the rights and freedoms of natural persons; and - b.
-Article 35(3) GDPR provides a non-exhaustive list of types of processing that require a DPIA, the Board is of the opinion that:
+- 14. Taking into account that: - a.
+Article 35(1) GDPR requires a DPIA when the processing activity is likely to result in a high risk to the rights and freedoms of natural persons; that - b.
+Article 35(3) GDPR provides a non-exhaustive list of types of processing that require a DPIA, and that - c. the Board presently only considers the item 14 of the submitted draft decision, the Board is of the opinion that: